vpatel888/Zip-Zap-Sales-Analysis/README.md

 #### **Monthly Revenue:**
 * May is the month has the most total revenue.
-* Septemeber has the least total revenue.
+* September has the least total revenue.

 #### **Monthly Transactions:**
 * May has the most total transactions